Celestiatech/videogenai/README.md

    ```
    REPLICATE_API_TOKEN=your-token-here
    ```
-   - Uncomment the Replicate integration in `app/api/generate-video/route.ts`
+   - The integration will automatically work once you add the token!

 5. Run the development server:
 ```bash